anon2348/vetdd-feedback/README.md

 Each file contains the same set of sections that appear in the app.
 The initial content is marked as:

 ```
-Initial: Content shown in the app is initial content from launch
+Initial: Content shown in the app is from launch
 ```

-Feedback lines are added **below** the initial line (or below previous feedback lines) within the relevant section.
+For uders submitting feedback, feedback lines are added **below** the initial line (or below previous feedback lines) within the relevant section.

 ---